Wordify

 A webapp that makes it easy to identify words that discriminate categories in textual data.

-Wordify is a free and easy-to-use online text-analysis tool that allows everyone to use the Wordify algorithm proposed in Wordify: A Tool for Discovering and Differentiating Consumer Vocabularies by Hovy, Dirk and Melumad, Shiri and Inman, J. Jeffrey.
-I built this online tool in late 2019 when I joined the MilaNLPLab of Dirk Hovy as a research assistant.
-Since then, I have kept maintaining it In early 2022 we deployed a new, more interactive version.
+Wordify is a free and easy-to-use online text-analysis tool that allows everyone to use the Wordify algorithm proposed in Wordify: A Tool for Discovering and Differentiating Consumer Vocabularies by Dirk Hovy, Shiri Melumad, and J. Jeffrey Inman.
+I built this online tool in late 2019 when I joined the MilaNLP lab as a research assistant.
+Since then, I have kept maintaining it until early 2022 when we deployed a new, more interactive version.
+I still occasionally help out.

 Description